-Place in preheated oven and bake at 350 degrees for approximately 55 minutes (or until you insert a toothpick into the top/middle part of the loaf and it comes out clean.
-TIP: I checked mine at about 50 minutes to make sure I didn’t over bake it… that is my recommendation for you, as well.
+Place the batter-filled baking pan in a preheated oven.
+Bake at 350 degrees for about 55 minutes, or until a toothpick inserted into the top/middle part of the loaf comes out clean.
+TIP: Check the bread at 50 minutes to test for done-ness.

-When gingerbread is done, remove pan to a wire rack to cool.
-Once cool, lift loaf out of the pan using the extended edges of the parchment paper.
+When the gingerbread is done, remove pan to a wire rack to cool.
+Once it has cooled, lift the Starbucks gingerbread loaf out of the pan, using the extended edges of the parchment paper.

 Make The Icing